DroverLtd/code-challenge-be/README.md

 ## Bonus Points

-6) On the GET cars API add the possibility to do pagination, showing 10 cars at a time.
+6) On the GET cars API add the possibility to do pagination, showing 20 cars at a time

 ------